Template & checklist · campaign log workspace

 Run QA

-Validate the finished link so missing UTMs, duplicates, and malformed parameters are caught before launch.
+Validate the finished link in the UTM QA Checker so missing UTMs, duplicates, and malformed parameters are caught before launch.

 3